guumaster/go-tts/README.md

 Or echo from other commands:
 ```
-$> echo "all done." | go-tts
+$> echo "che! esto es buenísimo pibe\!" | go-tts --lang "es-AR"
 // Output:
-// will play an audio for "all done" in english
+// will play an audio for "hey! this is great dude!" in argentinian
 ```